monsonite/TICK/README.md

 6. Instruction Decoder.

-This the Instruction Decoder - this was inspired by Marcel van Kervinck who greated the Gigatron kit.
+This the Instruction Decoder - this was inspired by Marcel van Kervinck who created the Gigatron kit.

 It is essentially a tiny ROM based on a diode matrix.

-The instruction field is only 3 bits wide, to encode the 8 possible instructions.
+The instruction field is only 3 bits wide, needed to encode the 8 possible instructions.

 These three bits are fed into U1 - which is a 74HC138, 3-8 line decoder.

+The 3 bit input cause one of the outputs of the 74HC138 to go to logic low, the rest remaining high.
+From the image you can see that the 8 outputs identify the individual instruction group.
+Some instructions have multiple options such as choice of operands, destination etc.

+LOAD

+AND

+OR

+XOR

+ADD

+SUB

+STORE

+JUMP

+Further instructions may be added later by decoding a fourth instruction bit.

 In the image I apply the ADD instruction 100 in binary.